Adopt a Drain SF

 Program Background

-Year-round, our preventative operations and maintenance crews inspect, clean, repair, and replace aging sewers.
-They use specialized trucks and equipment to deep clean 5,000-9,000 of the city’s 25,000+ drains each year.
+Year-round, SFPUC preventative operations and maintenance crews inspect, clean, repair, and replace aging sewers.
+They use specialized trucks and equipment to deep clean 5,000-9,000 drains each year.
 We also monitor the weather forecasts and when major storms are expected, increase our staffing and deploy strike teams throughout the city, especially to low-lying areas prone to flooding, including at night and on weekends.
 We simply cannot get to every drain before every storm, so we rely on the help of residents like you.
 Our drain adopters can also be our eyes on the sewer system and report any badly clogged drains by submitting a service request to sf311.org.

 Code for San Francisco, a non-profit volunteer group and local chapter of Code for America, used open data (drain locations) to develop the Adopt a Drain web application at no cost to the city in 2016.
 Inspired by Boston’s Adopt a Hydrant Program, our popular program has garnered media attention and attracted interest from various city, state, and national governments interested in replicating it in their community.